mcfly-io/generator-sublime/README.md

 * fontawesome : true to include font-awesome
 * bootstrap : true to include the bootstrap library

-To better understand the gulp task system have a look at [`gulp-mux`](https://github.com/thaiat/gulp-mux).
+To better understand the gulp task system have a look at the docs of [`gulp-mux`](https://github.com/thaiat/gulp-mux).

 #### Results
 This will scaffold some common gulp tasks: